 Some days the beach would be littered with sunglasses, or goggles, diver's masks.
 A message to keep my eye on Him.

 Other times, I would find vessels of all shapes and sizes: sand buckets, plastic cups, etc. reminding me that we are each a vessel for God.

-Often little shells washed up on the wet sand glistening in the sunlight.
+Often little shells had washed up on the wet sand glistening in the sunlight.
 The bigger shells were always broken.
 At the time, my husband and I were going through financial challenges.
-I put it out there that if God loved me I would find a perfect large conch shell as most were broken up in the rushing tide.
-Time passed so long that my wish was forgotten over the months.
+I put it out there that if God loved me I would find a perfect large conch shell, but they were always broken in the rushing tide.
+Time passed and my wish was forgotten.